microsoft/Elastic-Silicon-Interconnect/docs/concepts/index.md

 - Common interface for board support packages
 - Extensible services to support global resources (e.g. telemetry)

-This set of rough documents provides a draft of the fundamental HLI concepts.
+This set of rough documents provides a draft of the fundamental ESI concepts.
 Early implementations may not have all the functionality discussed herein.

 ## Terminology